enigma-io/boundless/packages/boundless-progressive-disclosure/README.md

     render() {
         return (
             <ProgressiveDisclosure
-                teaser='Click me to learn the truth...'
+                toggleContent='Click me to learn the truth...'
-                teaserExpanded='Click me to hide the truth once again...'> And now, all is revealed.
+                toggleExpandedContent='Click me to hide the truth once again...'> And now, all is revealed.
             </ProgressiveDisclosure>
         );